 New York is currently celebrating George Rickey’s wind-driven, slow-moving sculptures with exhibitions at two different venues.
 Nine works stroll the Park Avenue mall, and three dance in the Kasmin Sculpture Garden next to Chelsea’s High Line, along with smaller works enlivening the indoor gallery.
-Each presentation (both on view through November 30, 2021) slows time in its own way, reminding us to pay closer attention to the attitudes suggested by various kinds of movement.
+Each presentation (on view through May 1, 2022) slows time in its own way, reminding us to pay closer attention to the attitudes suggested by various kinds of movement.

 Rickey’s work explores balancing acts that intermix nature, movement, signs, and symbols.
 As his son, Philip Rickey, who manages the George Rickey Estate and the George Rickey Foundation and who worked with the Sculpture Committee of the Fund for Park Avenue, the New York City Art in the Parks program, and the Kasmin gallery directors to realize these exhibitions, explains, the artist’s construction techniques rely on shipbuilding, clockmaking, and traditional engineering methods: “Getting the weights on either side of the pivot point allows [the branches] to move more easily, to be sensitive to the slightest air movement.
 For example, in a simple clock pendulum, the weight would be centered between two pivot points.
 My father realized that he would have more opportunity for movement if he moved elements outside the point of pivot.
 That’s when he developed his opposing knife-edge bearing.
 Some pieces have a gimble, like what a compass sits on.
 So, my father just modified ancient technologies in some ways.”